Turkish Street Food Guide: What to Eat & Where

 Harbor area döner with fresh seafood influences

-Balık Ekmek - Istanbul's Iconic Fish Sandwich
+Balık Ekmek - Istanbul's Fish Sandwich

 The experience is as important as the food, standing on a floating platform, watching the fish sizzle on the grill while seagulls circle overhead and the call to prayer echoes across the Bosphorus.